Louis de Broglie: Family and education

-Louis Victor Pierre Raymond was born on 15 August 1892 in Dieppe, France, into the aristocratic House of Broglie, whose representatives for several centuries occupied important military and political posts in France.
+Louis Victor Pierre Raymond was born on 15 August 1892 in Dieppe, France, into the aristocratic House of Broglie, a noble family of Italian origin, whose representatives for several centuries occupied important military and political posts in France.
 His father, Louis-Alphonse-Victor, 5th duc de Broglie, was married to Pauline d'Armaille, the granddaughter of the Napoleonic General Philippe Paul, comte de Ségur, and his wife, the biographer Marie Célestine Amélie d'Armaillé.
 They had five children; in addition to Louis, these were: Albertina (1872–1946), subsequently the Marquise de Luppé; Maurice (1875–1960), subsequently a famous experimental physicist; Philip (1881–1890), who died two years before the birth of Louis, and Pauline, Comtesse de Pange (1888–1972), subsequently a famous writer.
-Per the New York Times, "a great-grandfather fought on George Washington's side in the American Revolutionary War as the chief lieutenant of the Marquis de Lafayette."
+Per The New York Times, "a great-grandfather fought on George Washington's side in the American Revolutionary War as the chief lieutenant of the Marquis de Lafayette."

-As the youngest child in the family, Louis grew up in relative loneliness, read a lot, and was fond of history, especially political.
-From early childhood, he had a good memory and could accurately read an excerpt from a theatrical production or give a complete list of ministers of the Third Republic of France.
-For this, he was predicted to become a great statesman in the future.

-De Broglie had intended a career in humanities, and received his first degree (licence ès lettres) in history.
-Afterwards he turned his attention toward mathematics and physics and received a degree (licence ès sciences) in physics.
-With the outbreak of the First World War in 1914, he offered his services to the army in the development of radio communications.
+De Broglie was said to have been a good looking and charming child with an aptitude for history.
+Though sometimes lonely, he had a strong memory and interest in politics.
+He attended Lycée Janson-de-Sailly, and passed the baccalauréat in 1909.
+At university, he first studied literature, and received a licence ès lettres in History in 1910.
+Afterwards, he turned his attention towards science, receiving a licence ès sciences in 1913.
+With the outbreak of the First World War in 1914, he offered his services to the wireless section of the army in the development of radio communications.